 The world is my school

 I call myself the student of life because I love learning.
 I love how travelling for a year means I am learning every single day.
+The best thing for me definitely involves learning a language while travelling.
 For example, I’ve wanted to improve my Mandarin, and now that I am in Taiwan, I have practical Mandarin lessons on a daily basis!
 Every person I meet is a potential Mandarin teacher, and I try to learn from the people I meet.
 When I am in the MRT, I read the characters, read the pinyin to help with the pronunciation, and use the recorded announcements to adjust my tone.
 Way more fun than the traditional classroom setting.

 Travelling creates such a universal perspective of the world

 Seeing new things and talking to different people has dramatically expanded my frame of reference.